-Vanessa Mathews, accredited family law specialist at Mathews Family Law & Mediation Services, can assist with your questions about special medical procedures.
+Vanessa Mathews, accredited family law specialist at Mathews Family Law & Mediation Specialists, can assist with your questions about special medical procedures.

 To follow is a summary of the ‘pathway’ to be taken by the single expert witness in parenting proceedings.